 Inform your healthcare professional if:

-• You are taking other medications including over-the-counter medications, supplements, traditional Chinese medicine and herbal remedies.
-Some of them may affect how this medication works or have serious interactions with this medication.
+- You are taking any other medications (including those that can be bought without a prescription), supplements, traditional medications and herbal remedies.
+Some of them may affect how this medication works or cause serious drug interactions.

-• Other drug allergies or lactose intolerance (congenital galactosaemia, glucose malabsorption syndrome or lactase deficiency)
+- Other drug allergies or lactose intolerance conditions (congenital galactosaemia, glucose-galactose malabsorption syndrome or lactase deficiency)

-• Other mental health conditions such as depression
+- Other mental health conditions such as depression (low mood)

 This medication may be habit-forming when taken excessively or for a prolonged duration (especially at high doses).
 This may result in: